Home >> What We Do >> Keep You Informed >> Legal Arena >>

 Pound seizure is the ability of a research or educational institution to take animals from municipal or county pounds and shelters to use for experimentation, vivisection or dissection.
-The decision to take these animals is at the discretion of the researchers, although they are obligated to wait until any mandatory waiting period is over before taking any individual animal from the shelter.
+The decision to take these animals is generally at the discretion of the researchers, although they are obligated to observe any mandatory waiting period before taking any individual animal from the shelter.

 In some states—or in certain counties—the decision to sell unclaimed animals for research is optional, leaving it to the discretion of the animal care facility.
 When animal care facilities do sell their animals for research, it undermines any effort to aggressively encourage adoption since there is already a market for the unclaimed pets.
-In fact many times a researcher will request a certain breed or size of animal; giving the animal care facility even less incentive to place those animals back with their own families or with a new one.
+In fact, many times a researcher will request a certain breed or size of animal, giving the animal care facility even less incentive to try to place those animals back with their own families or with a new one.

 States prohibiting pound seizure:

 California (No statewide law; however, every county has banned pound seizure.)

 States that allow individual counties/municipalities/shelters to determine policy on pound seizure:

 States that mandate that licensed researchers can take animals:

 Minnesota (five day holding period)